View More Images

 This itinerary is subject to change.

-The itinerary for the Michinoku Coastal trail tour is ground-only, beginning in Hachinohe and ending in Kesennuma.
+The itinerary for the Michinoku Coastal trail tour is ground-only, beginning in Hon-Hachinohe and ending in Kesennuma.

 The airport closest to the tour start point is Aomori Airport (AOJ).
-However, the journey from here to Hachinohe on public transport involves a number of interchanges and can take up to three hours.
-The journey is more easily made from both Tokyo’s Narita and Haneda International Airports by train.
+However, the journey from here to Hon-Hachinohe on public transport involves a number of interchanges and can take up to 3 hours.
+The journey is more easily made by train from either of Tokyo’s Narita or Haneda International Airports.

 -----